wp-plugins/twine-social/readme.txt

 == Screenshots ==

 1. Embed a social media feed wall of your social media content on your Wordpress page.
 TwineSocial supports responsive layouts, integrated video player, and infinite scroll.
 2. Responsive layout and infinite scroll.
-3. Choose from a library of themes: galleries, live display feeds, video players, and more.
-4. An example of the Photo Grid theme.
-5. Features a built-in video and photo player.
-6. Easy to customize from within WordPress.
-5. Works as a sidebar widget as well.
+Choose your layout and theme.
+3. An intuitive settings panel helps you configure your Plugin.
+4. Embed your TwineSocial feed in a widget/sidebar
+5. Configure your TwineSocial widget.

 == Changelog ==

 = 2.8 =
+Added Feeds tab.
+You can now monitor the number of posts each data feed has acquired.
-Updated account management links
+Updated account management links.

 = 2.7 =
 Minor bug fixes.